+91-8800481100 neelam@ivfconceptions.com

 Being overweight could increase the risk of both you and the baby during pregnancy and birth for health complications.
 The risk of a woman having gestational diabetes, preeclampsia, and c-section delivery are all increased.

 The doctor will give you specific guidelines, but in general, it is recommended that women who are normal weight before pregnancy and who hold one child gain 25-35 pounds.
-In the first trimester, most women are encouraged to gain a few pounds and then in the second and third trimesters a pound or two a week.

 Before birth, women who are overweight must gain less weight, typically about 15 to 25 pounds.
 Women who are underweight must gain a little extra weight before they get pregnant; somewhere between 28 to 40 pounds.

 At each appointment, keeping an eye on your weight gain will help you gauge your eating habits.
 You may need to increase your food intake if you don’t put on enough weight from month to month.
 Someone who puts on more than is normal might want to keep an eye on what they eat and make sure they make good choices.
-If you have trouble finding healthy foods you enjoy eating, the doctor can make recommendations or even refer you to a nutritionist.

 Foods you must avoid